withmonumental/docs/src/guides/right_to_be_forgotten.md

 star: true
 copyright: false
 footer: Monumental | Copyright © 2023
+lastUpdated: false
+contributors: false

 ---
 At Monumental, artwork is the central piece of our ecosystem.
 We believe in freedom of choice, creator and collector decide by themself where and when their artworks can be displayed on the Platform for all to see. <br>

-This guide is intending to explain in a comprehensive manner how an user should perform the different actions offered to him during selling and buying processes.
+This guide is intending to explain how to apply the right to be forgotten.

-## Publishing artwork on Monumental
+## Unpublishing artwork by owner

 ### Created artworks
 For a **standard edition**, your artwork is by default not visible to anyone on the Platform.
 As an artist and owner of your artwork you will be the only person to see your new creation.<br>